owen-totem-space/aqueduct-child-theme/README.md

 * Removed dynamic CSS from header.
 Quicker page load time.
 * Moved scripts to the footer.
 Quicker page load time.
 * Optimized script/css/plugin loading on homepage, blog page and accordion/tab pages.
-* All inputs in customizer and on pages has been sanitized and validated.
+* Security Note: All inputs in customizer and on pages has been sanitized and validated.

 <br>

 #### Homepage

-Images are often the main culprit of a slow page load, especially when users/blog posters don't optimize images before upload (616kB,284kB and 263kB is the largest at the moment).
-34 images are downloaded on every page visit (depending on caching etc.) and 34 HTTP requests to the server.

 Images are also the most likely place to get 404 errors.
 These are the biggest addition to slow page load.
+Currently 404's are not cached.
+A static page prevents any of this.

- Currently there are approx 65 HTTP requests including 34 images, plugin stylesheets and javscript files all loading on the current homepage.
-This has to be processed just to access the site.
-This is reduced to about 20 HTTP requests and control over what loads on the page by adding the static homepage.
+Currently there are approx 65 HTTP requests on the current homepage.
+This is reduced to about 20 HTTP requests by adding the static homepage.

+The login modal prevents having load a new page to login.

 There are also aesthetic and UX benefits.

 <br>
 <br>